surbhiijain/good-eats/README.md

 * User can log in
 * User can search for and follow friends
 * User can check in to a restaurant
-* Users can view a list of places their friends have checked in at
+* Users can view a list of places their friends have checked in at both in a table view and map view, filtered by distance

 **Optional Nice-to-have Stories**

-* Users can add an image of what they ordered and rate the food
+* Users can upload an image of what they ordered and rate the food
-*  Users can see a map view of restaurants
+* Users can click to get directions to a restaurant
-* Users can filter and sort the list of restarants
+* Users can filter and sort the list of restarants by rating, distance, frequency of vists, etc.
+* Users can star restaurants and view them in a seprate tab
+* Users can receive a custom generated "food tour" of the day based on friends' recommendations and distances
+* Users can receive recommendations periodically based on the types of food they generally enjoy as well as where friends who have similar tastes to them have enjoyed
-* Users can pick their top 3 places or foods they've tried
+* Users can see how similar their tastes are to their friends

 ### 2. Screen Archetypes